facelessuser/coloraide/docs/src/markdown/colors/rec2100_hlg.md

 # REC.
 2100 HLG

-/// failure | The Rec.
-2100 HLG is not registered in `Color` by default
+/// success | The Rec.
+2100 HLG is registered in `Color` by default
 ///

 /// html | div.info-container